deepakpalrocks/CustomStreamRewarder/README.md

+To start, first install all the packages: use `npm i --f`

+To run the fork mainnet script that tests the rewarder in best case usage-
-To start, first install all the packages: use `npm i --f` Then fork ethereum mainnet by `npx hardhat node --fork https://eth.llamarpc.com --port 8550` Then run the script on the forked mainnet in a separate terminal by: `hardhat run --network ethlocalhost scripts\deployAndTestStreamRewarder.ts`
+1. Fork ethereum mainnet by `npx hardhat node --fork https://eth.llamarpc.com --port 8550`
+2. Run the script on the forked mainnet in a separate terminal by: `hardhat run --network ethlocalhost scripts\deployAndTestStreamRewarder.ts`

+To run the local tests which test the rewarder in all cases of usage:
-To run the local tests: first create a chain by: `npx hardhat node` TO run the test file on the chain: `npx hardhat test --network localhost`
+1. First create a chain by: `npx hardhat node`
+2. Run the test file on the chain: `npx hardhat test --network localhost`

 The Custom Duration Based Stream Rewarder